visee-sdu/MMNav/README.md

 pip install -e .
 ```

-* replace the habitat folder in habitat-lab repo for the multi-robot setting
+* Replace the habitat folder in habitat-lab repo for the multi-robot setting
 ```
 mv -r habitat your-path/habitat-lab
 ```